jswny/dotfiles-old/README.md

 ## Docker
 This repository contains a `Dockerfile` which you can use to test out these dotfiles.
 This will build an Ubuntu-based docker image and run it for you:
-`docker build -t jswny/dotfiles . && docker run -it jswny/dotfiles`
+`docker build -t jswny/dotfiles . && docker run -it --rm jswny/dotfiles`
-You can also pull [the latest version from Docker Hub](https://hub.docker.com/r/jswny/devbox) if you don't want to build it yourself.
+You can also pull [the image from GitHub Container Registry](https://github.com/users/jswny/packages/container/package/sad) if you don't want to build it yourself.

 ## Philosophy
 - **Minimalism**